-New development must be oriented strategically to make easy connections through the building to nearby community amenities such as transit stations, landmarks, and public parks in order toas well as enhance pedestrian activity, encourage public transit and promote bicycle use.to create and strengthening major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+New development must be oriented strategically to make easy connections through the building to nearby community amenities such as transit stations, landmarks and public parks as well as in order to create and strengthen major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+The City is seeking to reduce car dependency by requiring the provision of spaces for car sharing that are easily accessible to local area residents and businesses.